mytrannn22/Maven-toys-performance-report/README.md

 ### 2. Stores

 - **Region**: The number of stores and the Total Sales that each region contributes are proportional to each other: 60% of country revenue are derived from The North and the Center, corresponding to 60% of total stores located in these two regions.
-On average, a store in the Center region has daily sales of $551, $116 higher than the South.
-The company should prioritize the Center region when consider new stores expansion plan, while some actions can be targeted to the South to improve daily performance.
+On average, each store in the Center region has daily sales of $551, $116 higher than the South.
+The company can consider prioritizing the Center region when planning for new stores expansion (other factors to consider: new store investments, projected demand, growth potentital, target market, competition, operation costs, etc.) while some actions can be targeted to the South to improve daily performance.

 ![image](https://github.com/mytrannn22/Maven-toys-performance-report/assets/140190425/2ff798f8-ecae-4860-bcc2-31bede83d641)

 - **Location**: Nearly 60% of total Maven Toys stores are located in Downtown area.
 On average, each store in Airport area generates by far the most daily revenue with $708, exceeds 30% more than stores in other areas.
-The company should prioritize expanding with new stores in Airports.
+Same as above, although Airports seem to be a potential area to place new stores, it may require huge amount of investment.
+Other consideration and investigation should be conducted to inform informative decisions.

 ![image](https://github.com/mytrannn22/Maven-toys-performance-report/assets/140190425/84972864-098e-45b6-8659-907173571ad3)